History of agriculture in California: 1850–1900

 In 1848, before the Gold Rush, the population of California was about 15,000, not counting Native Americans.
 By 1852, there were over 250,000 people in the new state. and by 1870, 560,000 people.
 This rapid population growth drove an increase in importation of agricultural products, and, within a few years, a massive growth in in-state agriculture.
 In the first years of the gold rush, the state relied on agricultural imports arriving by ship, from Australia, Chile, and Hawaii.
 During these years, there was rapid growth in vegetable farming for local markets.
 This was followed by an expansion of grain farming.
 A shift in the economic dominance of grain farming over cattle raising was marked by the passage of the California "No-Fence Law" of 1874.
 This repealed the Trespass Act of 1850, which had required farmers to protect their planted fields from free-ranging cattle.
 The repeal of the Trespass Act required that ranchers fence stock in, rather than farmers fencing cattle out.
 The ranchers were faced with either the high expense of fencing large grazing tracts or selling their cattle at ruinous prices.
-By the 1890s, California was second in US wheat production, producing over one million tons of wheat per year, but monocrop wheat farming had depleted the soil in some areas resulting in reduced crops.
+By the 1890s, California was second in US wheat production, producing over one million tons of wheat per year, but mono-crop wheat farming had depleted the soil in some areas resulting in reduced crops.

 The Wakamatsu Tea and Silk Farm Colony (1869 - 1871) is believed to be the first permanent Japanese settlement in North America.
 The group exhibited their produce during the 1869 California State Agricultural Fair in Sacramento and the 1870 Horticultural Fair in San Francisco.

+David Jacks (businessman) popularised Monterey Jack cheese in the 1860s.

+During the 1890s, the oyster industry thrived until it became the single most important fishery in the state, with the San Leandro Oyster Beds being of particular importance.

 Irrigation was almost nonexistent in California in 1850, but by 1899, 12 percent of the state's improved farmland was irrigated.

 Luther Burbank moved to Santa Rosa, California in 1875, and developed numerous commercially successful varieties of plants over the next 50 years.